oliviergaumond/eShopOnContainers/setup-azure.md

 ```

 ## Create the Azure resources
 Now we will create the necessary Azure resources to run the application.
 We need a Resource Group, an Azure Container Registry and an AKS cluster.
 We will also create a Azure AD Service principal so that GitHub actions can push images to our registry and deploy resources in AKS.
-See the warning above about costs you will incur for thoses resources
+See the warning above about costs you will incur for those resources

 You should set the first 5 variables for the name of your resources and AKS node VM size.
 Note: the ACR name needs to be unique across Azure.
 It should only contain alphanumeric characters (no dot or dash).